shyim/sw5/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to Shopware!
 Please fill out this description template to help us to process your pull request.
+Before creating a Pull Request, please open a Ticket in our [Issue Tracker](https://issues.shopware.com) describing the issue you are solving.

-Please make sure to fulfil our contribution guideline (https://developers.shopware.com/contributing/contribution-guideline/).
+Also make sure to fulfil our contribution guideline (https://developers.shopware.com/contributing/contribution-guideline/).
 -->

-### 1. Why is this change necessary?

-### 2. What does this change do, exactly?
+### 1. What does this change do, exactly?

-### 3. Describe each step to reproduce the issue or behaviour.

-### 4. Please link to the relevant issues (if any).

-### 5. Which documentation changes (if any) need to be made because of this PR?

-### 6. Checklist
+### 2. Checklist

+- [ ] My commit message follows this syntax: `SW-12345 - Fixed a typo`
 - [ ] I have written tests and verified that they fail without my change
 - [ ] I have squashed any insignificant commits
 - [ ] This change has comments for package types, values, functions, and non-obvious lines of code